embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 This project is a cyber-physical demonstration of the technical skills and theoretical knowledge acquired across Semester 1 of the Master of Applied Cybernetics at the Australian National University.

-Beyond the Master of Applied Cybernetics, I aim to continue my studies and contribute to the development of humanitarian technologies and systems communication methodologies that practically improve the design and function of systems to more genuinely afford those who rely upon them.
+Beyond the Master of Applied Cybernetics, I aim to continue my studies in the School of Cybernetics and contribute lived-experienceto the development of humanitarian technologies and systems communication methodologies that practically improve the design and function of systems to more genuinely afford those who rely upon them.

 Through lived and professional practice in neurodivergence and social welfare systems navigation, I gained priceless understanding of the difference between well-intentioned policy-in-theory and that same policy-in-practice.